How to Request Support¶

 When any email is sent to firstname.lastname@example.org the following happens:

 - An RITM ticket is created in ServiceNow and assigned to Research Computing.

 - The email is routed to Research Computing staff and the ticket creator from the

 email@example.com list.
 Please do not reply.
 Replies create additional tickets and cause service delays.

-firstname.lastname@example.org needed to update the ticket.
+firstname.lastname@example.org the correct subject line format will add your reply as a comment to the ticket.
 Before replying, please delete all previous quoted replies to avoid the accumulation of noise in the ticket.
 The images below show how to, and how not to, reply to

 Please reply like this:

 If you prefer to use email to manage your ticket, please use the method of replying to emails from

 email@example.com.
 Note that you will not be able to see any attachments this way.
 They are stripped off and added to the ticket in the ServiceNow web interface, available through the

 If you prefer to use the ServiceNow web interface, please click the